 - No littering

-- No shouting or loud conversations while on the trail to avoid disturbing wildlife
+- Do not shout or make loud conversations while on the trail to avoid disturbing wildlife

 - Bring reusable water bottles